 Here are also some I’d recommend booking:

-If you’re planning on booking via Airbnb.
-Here’s a P1600 ($40) discount on your first booking when you sign up on Airbnb via this link.
+If you’re planning on booking via Airbnb, here’s a P2,200 ($44) discount on your first booking.

 Or you can look for other Baguio accommodations: